afsc-assessments/ebswp_2023/doc/EBSpollock.md

 the period the survey has occurred (since 1982;  Fig. \ref{fig:bts_temp}).

 Beginning in 1987 NMFS expanded the standard survey area farther to the northwest.
-The pollock biomass levels found in the two northern strata were highly variable, ranging from 1\% to 22\% of the total biomass; whereas the 2014 estimate was 12\%, 2015 was 7\%, and in the past two years is slightly below the average (5\%) at 4\% and 3\%--4\% (Table \ref{tab:bts_biom}).
-In some years (e.g., 1997 and 1998) some stations had high catches of pollock in that region and this resulted in high estimates of sampling uncertainty (CVs of 95\% and 65\% for 1997 and 1998 respectively).
-This region is contiguous with the Russian border and these strata seem to improve coverage over the range of the exploited pollock stock.
+The pollock biomass levels found in the two northern strata in 2019 was 9\%--considerably more than the 4.3% average for the four previous survey years and the long-term average of 5\% (Table \ref{tab:bts_biom}).
+In some years (e.g.,
+1997 and 1998) some stations had high catches of pollock in that region and this resulted in high estimates of sampling uncertainty (CVs of 95\% and 65\% for 1997 and 1998 respectively).
+This region is contiguous with the Russian border and the NBS region, and measures to increase consideration of those regions relative to exploited pollock stock continues.

 The 2019 bottom-trawl survey biomass estimate (design-based, area swept) was 5.48 million t, above the average for this survey (4.7 million t).